SAP-samples/teched2023-DA271/exercises/ex2/README.md

 -   If mapping is missing, simply drag COUNTRY column to COUNTRYCODE
 -   Add **Text Association** between 4VD_Addresses and its attribute REGION and REGION.REGIONCODE
 -   If mapping is missing, simply drag REGION column to REGIONCODE

--   Note: The warning about key mapping in the properties of 4VD_Addresses.
-This is because of the above-mentioned modelling best practices.
+:warning: You'll get a warning about key mapping in the properties of 4VD_Addresses.
+This is because of the above-mentioned [modelling best practices](#modelling-guidance).
 Here, the text association from 4VD_Address to the text entities for country text & region text are not using the key of 4VD_Addresses.
 For cleaner modelling, there should be a Country dimension and a Region dimension that are put in between like we did above for product categories.

 ![](media/64272377a7c415df34808e8cdce8a721.png)